Welcome to the age of Big Data.

 In an article that appeared Monday on Bloomberg View, Noah Smith, a finance professor at Stony Brook University, writes about the big data shift in economics.
 That is, how we’ve moved away from what he calls “elegant economic theories” and toward cold analytics, a change that has had ripple effects across every aspect of industry and finance.

 Smith writes: “Where theorizing once dominated the journals and academia, empirics and data now comprise the majority [viewpoint].”

 While he ultimately advocates for the big-data focused, empirical approach, he also recognizes that “it’s important to understand the power and limitations of [purely scientific] methods.”

 That said, the “human” in human capital isn’t going away anytime soon (at least not until the robots become sentient and take control).
 The people touch will always be a critical part of talent management.
-Software may be able to calculate accurate behavioral competencies for a manager and for a staff member, but it takes a person to look at the results and say, “Hmmm… these dynamics explain why they clash so often.”
+Software may be able to calculate accurate behavioral competencies and potential sales effectiveness for a manager and for a staff member, but it takes a person to look at the results and say, “Hmmm… these dynamics explain why they clash so often.”